Quick Answer

 Your device or visibility is struggling in busy fights

-Shrine pressure often overlaps with the same readability and performance problems that show up in co-op, so be ready to simplify the run before you brute-force retries.
+Shrine pressure often overlaps with the same readability and performance problems that show up in co-op, so be ready to simplify the run before spending more attempts.

 FAQ